karamba228/Proposal_Test/proposals/proposal.md

 ---
-Proposal Title: "Igor Github Demo Proposal"
+Proposal Title: "Igor's Updated Github Demo Proposal"
-Tagline: "Demo Tagline"
+Tagline: "Updated Demo Tagline"
-Requested Funding Amount: "10000"
+Requested Funding Amount: "50000"
-Skills: "Python, Machine Learning, Data Analysis"
+Skills: "Python, Machine Learning, Data Analysis, Mathematics"
 Author: "@karamba228"
 Is your organization willing to sponsor this project?: "No" Is this an existing OSS project?: "Yes"